LLNL/scr/doc/rst/users/overview.rst

 Catastrophic failures
 ---------------------

-There are some failures from which the SCR library cannot recover.
+There are some failures from which the SCR library cannot recover a cached checkpoint.
-In such cases, the application is forced to fall back to the latest checkpoint successfully written to the parallel file system.
+In such cases, SCR falls back to the most recent checkpoint written to the parallel file system.
-Such catastrophic failures include the following:
+Such failures are called *catastrophic failures*, and they include the following examples:

 * **Multiple node failure which violates the redundancy scheme.**
   If multiple nodes fail in a pattern which violates the cache redundancy scheme,